bradtheappguy/BSFacebookImagePicker/README.markdown

 ## Features

-  Authentication using iOS single signup (iOS 5+), or Fast App Switching to the Facebook App Fallback Web-Based Authentication
+  Authentication using iOS single signon (iOS 5+), or Fast App Switching to the Facebook App Fallback Web-Based Authentication
   Authentication can be bypassed if you allready have a Facebook Access token Allows the user to choose photos from: